 Mass Humanities conducts and supports programs that use history, literature, philosophy, and the other humanities disciplines to enhance and improve civic life in Massachusetts.
-Established in 1974 as the state-based affiliate of the National Endowment for the Humanities (NEH), we are an independent programming and grant-making organization that receives support from the NEH and the Massachusetts Cultural Council as well as private sources.
+Massachusetts Foundation for Humanities and Public Policy, now simply known as Mass Humanities, was established in 1974 as the state-based affiliate of the National Endowment for the Humanities (NEH), we are an independent programming and grant-making organization that receives support from the NEH and the Massachusetts Cultural Council as well as private sources.

 Mass Humanities’ Program Priorities

 Mass Humanities seeks to fund and support projects that engage those whose contact with humanities programming is limited (Engaging New Audiences for the Humanities) and/or that respond to our current theme (Negotiating the Social Contract).

 - Engaging New Audiences: We work to reach communities in Massachusetts whose access to the humanities has been limited due to social, economic, educational, or geographic circumstances.
 This priority has been given tangible expression in our “Inspire” endowment campaign, which seeks to sustain and extend our work to new and underserved communities across the Commonwealth.

 - Negotiating the Social Contract: Our current thematic focus is on exploring how Americans participate in creating the basic social and economic relationships that shape our society – and the challenges to this process past and present.

 In general, Mass Humanities prefers to support projects that:

 - use the humanities to deepen public understanding of current social, political and economic issues;